Radio 270: Origins

 A planned opening date of 1 April 1966 had to be abandoned when the station's vessel, Oceaan 7, shed its radio mast.
-However, the station finally opened in June, broadcasting on 1115 kilohertz, 269 metres, in the medium wave.
+However, the station finally opened in 9 June, broadcasting on 1115 kilohertz, 269 metres, in the medium wave.
 This wavelength was used by some existing radio stations in southern and eastern Europe but these were too far away for Radio 270 to cause them any trouble.
 However, the frequency was close to Radio London on 1133 kHz, resulting in the potential for mutual interference on radios with less precise tuning.

 The initial results were highly successful.
-The station's broadcasts could be received over a large tract of eastern England from Newcastle in the north to Nottingham in the south, containing as many as 15 million people.
-It even gained some listeners in the Netherlands.
-Its continuous pop music format attracted a regular audience which various estimates placed between 1.5 and 4 million.
+The station's broadcasts could be received over a large tract of eastern England from Newcastle in the north to Nottingham in the south.

-The station charged a basic £30 for a 30-second advertising spot.
+The station charged £30 for a 30-second advertising spot.
 It was very successful in attracting advertising for local businesses and events in the North Yorkshire area.
-Even Scarborough Borough Council paid for twelve 15 second adverts to announce events in the town's Festival of Norway.
-However, big-ticket advertising for national businesses proved elusive.
 The largest single paying advertiser was the Worldwide Church of God which purchased a nightly 30-minute slot for a fee of around £300 per week.
 This covered most of Radio 270's payroll.
 The nightly "god slot" contained the preaching of evangelist Garner Ted Armstrong.

 The second largest advertiser was the Proudfoot supermarket business.
 This created a complex financial situation in which there were two-way transfer charges between Radio 270 and Proudfoot for reciprocal services rendered.